Zebegény: Transport

-Zebegény is easily approachable by MÁV train as it is one of the stations in the Budapest-Bratislava train route.
+Zebegény is easily acessible by MÁV train, on the Budapest-Bratislava train route.
 The train takes around 55 minutes from Budapest, starts daily in every hour from Budapest Nyugati train terminal.

-Visitors can also come by car (M2 motorway and 12 main road) from Budapest (around an hour drive).
-Bicycle is also an option for getting here, as a wonderful cycling route is crossing through the town (Cycling route: Budapest-Szob).
+Visitors can access the community by car (M2 motorway and 12 main road) from Budapest (around an hour drive).
+Bicycles are also an option, as a cycling route crosses through the town.